Who is Eligible for Zakat

 Sahih Muslim 1072

 The Prophet (peace be upon him) said charity (Zakat) is forbidden to his family.
-Some scholars extend this to Banu Hashim descendants, creating scholarly discussion on whether Hashimis are among who is eligible for Zakat.
+Some scholars extend this to Banu Hashim descendants, creating scholarly discussion on their eligibility.

 Universal scholarly consensus on the eight categories